 ITAL-UA 269 Identical to MEDI-UA 269 when taught in English.
 Offered every two years.
 Ardizzone.
 4 points.

 The Divine Comedy is traditionally judged to be one of the most important poems in Western culture.
 At the center of the poem is the human being, his condition in the afterlife and his punishment or reward.
-Taken literally, the theme is the state of the souls after the death.
-But allegorically, the true subject is moral life and thus the torments of the sins themselves or the enjoyment of a happy and saintly life.
-Since the beginning of its circulation, the Divine Comedy has been seen as a text to be read in a context that considers the cultural tradition Dante was channelling and interpreting.
+Taken literally, the theme is the state of souls after death.
+Allegorically, the true subject is the moral life.
+Considers the cultural and intellectual traditions that shaped Dante’s mind and his work.

 Dante’s Divine Comedy

 ITAL-UA 270 Identical to COLIT-UA 270, ENGL-UA 142, and MEDI-UA 271 when taught in English.
 Offered every fall.
 Ardizzone, Cornish.
 4 points.

 Students study The Divine Comedy both as a mirror of high medieval culture and as a unique text that breaks out of its cultural bounds.
 The entire poem is read, in addition to selections from the Vita Nuova and other complementary minor works.

 ITAL-UA 271 Identical to MEDI-UA 271 when taught in English.
 Offered every two to three years.
 Ardizzone.
 4 points.

 A study of Boccaccio’s Decameron with particular emphasis on themes, conceptual innovations, and influences on French and English literatures.